signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

 that send their respective [5 basic commands](../Command/Basic)).

-The Device implementation handles the nitty-gritty details of device life cycle and provide any implementation for really safe asynchronous command handling and independent monitoring thanks to an internal asynchronous loop.
+The Device implementation handles the nitty-gritty details of device life cycle and provide any implementation for really safe asynchronous command handling (including delayed executions, cancellations) and independent monitoring thanks to an internal asynchronous loop.

 Specialized devices must provide implementations for: